kaiewiggins/kaiewiggins.github.io/_posts/2017-03-05-Dreaming-of-Scotland-Giveaway.md

 I've created lots of ways to enter so you can join in the fun via your favourite network or stack them for even more chances to win!
 You can get 1 entry for each of the following actions up to a total of 4 entries:

 - Mailing List: *Join my [mailing list](https://www.getrevue.co/profile/kaiespace)* for publishing updates, previews and other bonus content.
 Subscribing will take you to the *Revue* website, which is what I use for newsletters.
-Mailing list subscribers are automatically entered in any giveaways open during the dates they enter over.
+Mailing list subscribers are automatically entered in any giveaways open during the dates they join.
 I promise not to spam you :)
 - Instagram: *Follow* [@kaie.space_author](https://www.instagram.com/kaie.space_author/), *repost* the original image of the giveaway you want to enter (either or both!) on your feed and *tag* me in it, leave up for at least 24 hours (and until I comment/like it so you know I got your entry!)
 - Facebook: *Like & Follow* [K A Wiggins](https://www.facebook.com/K-A-Wiggins-424659727877061/) and *comment* on the original giveaway post that you want to win (either or both)
 - Goodreads: *Add [@kaiespace](https://www.goodreads.com/kaiespace) as a friend* on Goodreads and *comment* which giveaway you most want to win (more than one is ok!)